syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Editing.md

 ### Cancel editing

 You can call the [SfDatagrid.CancelEdit](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CancelEdit.html) method to programmatically cancel the editing.
-Calling this method for a cell currently undergoing editing will exit the edit mode without committing the value in the underlying collection.
+A cell that is currently in edit mode exits the edit mode without committing the edited value in the underlying collection when this method is called.
 The below code example shows how to cancel the editing programmatically.

 {% highlight c# %}
 this.dataGrid.CancelEdit();